Updated: 21 April 2020

 Just a few decades back, the only people training Muay Thai were competitors.
 Lean, mean, killing machines, covered in tattoos.
 Or at least, that was what most people pictured in their heads when they think of Muay Thai fighters.
 With the rise of mixed martial arts, and also the middle class, the paradigm shifted.
 People start to discover the benefits and fun of training Muay Thai and Muay Thai gyms are now founded all around the world.

-I started Muay Thai at the age of 37 and befriended many who were also in their 30s.
+I started Muay Thai in my 30s and befriended many who were also in their 30s.
 In my time training, I have encountered a wide age spectrum from 4 year olds, a 70 year-old, and almost every age in between.
 Male, female, and every gender in between.
 Black, white, and every color in between.
 So, yes, pretty much everyone.
 If you can see, stand, move your limbs, jump and run, you will do just fine.
 No special ability is required.

 Is Muay Thai Dangerous?